adamlucz90/RecordmateAngular/README.md

 This build is currently unfinished and is stuck on the framework for the user registration and login system.
 The search system is operational with the exception of the ebay results.

-UPDATE 9/15/16
+**UPDATE 9/15/16** <br />
 -Major overhaul of file directory.
-Working server, express app, and mongoose connection.
+Working server, express app, and mongoose connection. <br />
--All angular files are now located in the Angular folder.
+-All angular files are now located in the Angular folder. <br />
--All api files, with the exception of the express app which is located in the main folder as api_app.js, are located in the api folder.
+-All api files, with the exception of the express app which is located in the main folder as api_app.js, are located in the api folder. <br />
--The http server is located in the bin folder as server.js
+-The http server is located in the bin folder as server.js <br />

 Here are screenshots of the search system working: